MaxMLang/RAG-nificent/README.md

 # RAG-nificent: An AI Chatbot Powered by LLMs for Citation of Custom PDFs, Reports, and Guidelines
-# Disclaimer: The APIs of this bot are constantly changing.
-I am trying my best to maintain it, however please refer to the demo video below for the optimal use case.
+**Disclaimer:** This project is maintained on a best-effort basis as I am not actively using it.
+APIs may change, and some models have been decommissioned.
+Please refer to the demo video for the most current optimal use case.

 ## Now Supports Llama-3.3 by Meta AI and GPT-4o by OpenAI

 [![Python](https://img.shields.io/badge/Python-3.10-blue.svg)](https://www.python.org/)